EdgeApp/edge-conventions/workflow.md

 console.log('Network Disconnected')
 ```

-* Each repo should have the following package.json scripts which accomplish the following
+* (XXX Needs Update)Each repo should have the following package.json scripts which accomplish the following

     - `build`: If necessary, run rollup, webpack, and flow-copy to populate `lib` folder.
 Should not run any lint, flow checking, or tests
     - `flow`: Run `flow`